pkardas/notes/books/clean-code.md

 ## Chapter 8: Boundaries

-How to keep boundaries of our system clean - eg. when using external libraries:
+How to keep boundaries of our system clean - e.g. when using external libraries:

 - when working with collections, wrap them with object and provide only required functionalities.
 - write learning tests - write tests to explore and understand API